learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 # Multicollinearity of Features

 ## Introduction
 In the previous section you have learned about correlation and covariance.
-Now that we're moving towards regression models with multiple predictors, let's explore what it means when predictors are correlated with each other.
+Now that you've begun moving towards regression models with multiple predictors, let's explore what it means when predictors are correlated with each other.

 ## Objectives
 You will be able to: